Author: Gilbert Hunter

 How we can help...

-Our clinical trial automation software lets you create forms from scratch, or upload your existing forms and store them in our clinical metadata repository.
-Once your forms are standardized you can quickly and easily reuse them across other standards and studies.
-Including annotations and edit checks.
+Our clinical trial automation software ryze lets you create forms from scratch, or upload your existing forms and store them in our clinical metadata repository.
+Once your forms are standardized, you can quickly and easily reuse them across other standards and studies, including annotations and edit checks.
 It’s easy to find, share, and update your forms.
-And you can preview them in different formats as you design them, as well as being able to see how they look and work, in 7 leading EDCs including Rave and InForm.
-And we integrate 100% with Rave!
-Plus CRF, EDC, and CDISC validation are built-in, so you don’t have to worry about being compliant.
-You can find more about creating your CRF designs and EDC designs in Formedix.
+And you can preview them in different formats as you design them, as well as being able to see how they look and work in leading EDCs including Rave and Clinical One.
+Plus we integrate 100% with Rave!
+CRF, EDC, and CDISC validation are built-in, so you don’t have to worry about being compliant.
+You can find more about creating your CRF designs and EDC designs in ryze.

-If you want to see Formedix in action, you can book an online customized demo.
-Or, if you just want to find out a bit more, you can set up a call, or contact us to tell us about your particular challenges.
+If you want to see the ryze platform in action, you can book an online customized demo.
+Or, if you just want to find out a bit more, you can set up a call or contact us to tell us about your particular challenges or requirements.

-And, so you can really get a handle on our platform, and what it can do, there’s the option of a free trial.
-That includes 6 hours of free training to get you up and running!
+There’s also the option of a free trial which includes 6 hours of free training to get you up and running!